Sexual Misconduct and Other Forms of Power-Based Personal Violence

 Anonymous and Third-Party Reporting

 The University encourages victims of sexual misconduct or power-based personal violence to talk to someone.
 The University provides several resources for anonymous reporting for victims who do not wish to be identified.
 Vanderbilt has established a hotline for anonymous reporting through The Network, an independently-operated compliance hotline that may be used to report incidents of apparent wrongdoing on campus.
-This hotline is available 24 hours a day, 7 days a week at 1-866-783-2287 or at https://www.tnwgrc.com/Vanderbilt.
+The Network is available 24 hours a day, 7 days a week at 1-866-783-2287 or at https://www.tnwgrc.com/Vanderbilt.
 Anonymous reports may also be made to Project Safe at 615-322-7233.
-Students have the ability to report anonymously to the Community Standards hotline at 615-343-7867.
+Students may also report anonymously to the Community Standards hotline at 615-343-7867.
 NOTE: These resources, aside from Project Safe, should not be used for immediate assistance.

-Vanderbilt encourages third parties to report incidents of sexual misconduct and power-based personal violence to VUPD and/or EAD.
+Vanderbilt encourages third parties to report incidents of sexual misconduct and power-based personal violence to EAD, VUPD, or MNPD.
 Third parties may also report incidents to any responsible employee or through the anonymous reporting resources.
 The University may not be able to move forward with third-party reports if the victim does not wish to cooperate with an investigation.
 After providing a report, third parties are not entitled to information about the University’s investigation and response due to privacy concerns and applicable federal and state laws.